-Full dentures are removable, which means that the patient should take them fully out of the mouth when practicing oral hygiene or sleeping.
-When not wearing them, we encourage you to store the denture in a safely located container of water – it’s important to not let the appliance dry out, as it may become warped.
+Full dentures are removable, which means the patient should take them out when practicing oral hygiene or sleeping.
+When not wearing them, we encourage you to store the denture in a container of water – it’s important to not let the appliance dry out, as it may become warped or brittle.

 Partial dentures (also referred to simply as “partials”) may be the right choice for patients who have only lost some of their natural teeth and would like to preserve the rest.
 For instance, Dr. Ton may recommend a custom-made partial if the back teeth are missing, or only the front teeth.
-Partials typically consist of prosthetic teeth that are attached to a base that’s either metallic or acrylic in nature.
+Partials typically consist of prosthetic teeth that are attached to a gum-colored, acrylic or metal base.
 They use strategically located clasps to lock into place, which is why at least some natural, healthy teeth must remain on the arch for the prosthetic to be successful.

-Like full dentures, partials are designed to be removable in nature and should be stored in liquid overnight so that they hold their proper shape.
-Dr. Ton will be happy to offer care and maintenance tips as you prepare to receive your brand-new, re-completed smile!
+Like full dentures, partials are designed to be removable and should be stored in liquid overnight so that they hold their proper shape.
+Dr. Ton will be happy to offer care and maintenance tips as you prepare to receive your brand-new, fully restored smile!

-The first step towards restoring your missing teeth is to schedule an appointment with Dr. Ton.
-During your visit, our team of dental professionals will take images of your mouth and perform a physical examination to determine what tooth replacement option will best fit your needs.
-After discussing possible treatments with you and deciding which is ideal, we’ll begin the process of creating your replacement teeth.
+The first step toward restoring your missing teeth is to schedule an appointment with Dr. Ton.
+During your visit, our team of dental professionals will take images of your oral cavity and perform a physical examination to determine which tooth replacement option best fits your needs.
+After discussing possible treatments with you and deciding which solution is ideal, we’ll begin the process of creating your replacement teeth.

-To make sure that your replacement teeth have a long lifespan, it’ll be important to regularly maintain them.
+To make sure your replacement teeth have a long lifespan, it’s important to regularly maintain them.
 Without regular sanitizing and cleaning, your dentures can accumulate bacteria and germs that can increase your risk of developing oral health problems such as gum disease, oral sores, and cavities.
 Even though your artificial teeth won’t decay or be harmed, your oral tissues and remaining natural teeth can still be affected without regular care.
-Here are some helpful denture maintenance tips:
+Here are some helpful tips to properly maintain your dentures: